 Is there an identified ambient temperature (°F) at which equipment damage may occur that may potentially impact the Resource’s future availability?
 If yes, please describe the temperature at which damage may occur and the nature of the impact(s).

+Is there an identified environmental constraint or limitation on this Generator during periods of cold weather operations?
+If yes, please provide additional clarifying information to describe the environmental constraint or limitation.

 Is the availability of this Resource’s on-site primary or backup fuel supply potentially impacted by extreme cold weather?
 If yes, please describe the nature of this potential impact on the fuel supply and also describe what measures are in place to limit the impact of the extreme cold weather on fuel availability.

 For natural gas-fired generators, does this Resource hold firm capacity rights on the applicable natural gas pipeline with a path from a supply source to the meter for this Resource?
-If yes, please provide additional clarifying information as necessary to explain the nature of those rights, including the quantity, location where the gas first enters a pipeline (e.g. PA, TX, Canaport, etc.) and initial point(s) of firm receipt in the transportation path(s) of natural gas (e.g. Lamberville NJ, Algonquin G Lateral, Canaport, etc.).
+If yes, please provide additional clarifying information as necessary to explain the nature of those rights, including the quantity, location where the gas first enters a pipeline (e.g. PA, TX, Canaport, etc.) and initial point(s) of firm receipt in the transportation path(s) of natural gas (e.g. Lambertville NJ, Algonquin G Lateral, Canaport, etc.).

 For natural gas-fired generators, have arrangements been made, or will they be made, to source gas for this Resource from alternate supply sources (e.g. LNG supply from Distrigas, Canaport, or Excelerate).
 If yes, please provide additional clarifying information as necessary to explain the nature of arrangements that have been made, or when alternate gas supply arrangements are expected to be made, including quantity and location where gas first enters a pipeline.